We always complain that we don’t have time when we have a full time job.

 Sturgeon’s law is so applicable to Youtube.
 It’s hard to find good content on Youtube nowadays.
 You are bombarded with clickbait recommendations and content that adds no value to you.

-But there is really good content on youtube that helps you grow. so you have to be selective on what channel you subscribe to and your recommendations.
+But there is really good content on youtube that helps you grow. so you have to be selective about what channel you subscribe to and your recommendations.

 And finally, don’t binge-watch Netflix.
 It is an absolute time killer.